James Eastland: Opposition to civil rights

 On July 24, 1957, interviewed by Mike Wallace on the occasion of the passing of the Civil Rights Act of 1957, Eastland said segregation was wanted by both races:As I said, we have more Nigra professional men, more businessmen, we have substantial Nigra cotton planters.
 In fact, they have made more progress in the South than in the North.
-The master-servant relationship today is largely a Northern product.In the Sixties, Eastland belonged to the Genetics Committee of the Pioneer Fund.
+The master-servant relationship today is largely a Northern product.In the 1960s, Eastland belonged to the Genetics Committee of the Pioneer Fund.
 Civil rights workers Mickey Schwerner, James Chaney, and Andrew Goodman went missing in Mississippi on June 21, 1964, during the Freedom Summer efforts to register African American voters.
 Eastland tried to convince President Lyndon Johnson that the incident was a hoax and there was no Ku Klux Klan in the state.
 He suggested that the three had gone to Chicago: